17+ Wonderful Contemporary Romance Novellas and Short Stories

 Thank Me Later by Christina C. Jones (Amazon / Goodreads)

-Sadly for me trying to add it to this post (which needs a certain amount of text after each book or the foamtting goes bonk), this is the entire blurb:
+Sadly for me trying to add this story to this post (which needs a certain amount of text after each book or the foamtting goes bonk), this is the entire blurb:

 “It’s the season of giving, so doing a solid for a friend of a friend isn’t that big of a deal.